oracle-livelabs/database-maa/zdm-physical-offline/db-migration/db-migration.md

    objectstorage_namespace values for your environment are collected in Lab 8 Task 1.

-   Save the contents to physical_offline.rsp file under /home/zdmuser.
+   Save the response file as physical_offline.rsp file under /home/zdmuser.

 </p>
 </details>